-Dr. Jennifer Drouin is an instructor in McGill’s Faculty of Law (where she previously earned a joint BCL/LLB degree in Québécois civil law and Canadian common law).
+Dr. Jennifer Drouin is a course lecturer in McGill’s Faculty of Law (where she previously earned a joint BCL/LLB degree in Québécois civil law and Canadian common law).
 With Paul Yachnin, she is co-teaching the Shakespeare Moot Court course.
 She also teaches early modern literature in Concordia’s Department of English.

 Previously, Dr. Drouin was a tenured Associate Professor of English in the Hudson Strode Program at the University of Alabama where she taught Shakespeare and Renaissance drama until resigning in August 2017.
 Her monograph, Shakespeare in Québec: Nation, Gender, and Adaptation, was published in March 2014 by University of Toronto Press.
 In 2017-18, she was a Visiting Scholar affiliated with the McGill Institute for Gender, Sexuality, and Feminist Studies (IGSF).
 In 2015-16, she was a Visiting Professor in Études anglaises in the Département de littératures et langues du monde at Université de Montréal.
 In 2013, she was a Visiting Professor with the Groupe de recherche identités et cultures (GRIC) at Université du Havre in France.
 Before Alabama, she held a tenure-track position in English and Women’s Studies at Allegheny College.
 She completed her PhD in 2005 at McGill University where she then held a postdoctoral fellowship in Digital Humanities with the SSHRC-MCRI Making Publics project.

 Dr. Drouin is currently working on a bilingual, open-access database and critical anthology entitled Shakespeare au/in Québec and editing a collection of essays on Shakespeare and sex.

 Shakespeare in Québec: Nation, Gender, and Adaptation.
 Toronto: University of Toronto Press, 2014.
 296 pp.